BenRutlandWeb/xtrapress-user/README.md

 `XtraPress\User` extends the `WP_User` class adding some useful and logical methods to make interacting with a user much simpler.

-The class provides methods to interact with user roles in a more succinct manner.
+The class provides methods to interact with user roles, capabilities, meta and properties in a more succinct manner.

 ## Installation